Latte Tags

 {else}

-The foreach loop can take an optional {else} clause whose text is displayed if the given array is empty:
+Inside the foreach loop, you can specify an {else} clause, whose content is displayed if the loop is empty:

 <ul>